 How to Use a Personal Safety Alarm?

 Personal safety alarms are easy to use.
 Personal safety alarms have a small pin that you activate by pulling and the device will emit a loud siren, flashing light and most likely attract attention from people within earshot of the alarm.
-Personal safety alarms (or rape alarms) can be attached to backpacks or carried in handbags so they are easily accessible in the case of an emergency.
+Personal safety alarms (or rape alarms) can be attached to backpacks or carried in handbags so they are easily accessible in the case of an emergency, such as sexual harassment.

 Who Uses a Safety Alarm?